Code-Institute-Submissions/A-quiz-for-Ireland-Father-Ted/README.md

         <img src="assets/readme/colour-theme-2.png" style="margin: 0;">
     -   #### Typography
         -   The Montserrat font is the main font for content used throughout the website with Sans Serif as a fallback font if the imported fonts do not load.
 Montserrat is a clean a friendly font which works well to show the website is very welcoming.
-        -   The Julius Sans One font is used for all of the headings throughout the website with Sans Serif as a fallback font if the imported fonts do not load.
+        -   The Julius Sans One font is used for al thel headings throughout the website with Sans Serif as a fallback font if the imported fonts do not load.
 Julius Sans One gives the look of a quite simple font and easy to read but, yet also professional to keep in mind it is a professional photographers page.
         -   The Permanent Marker font is used for just the welcome message on the home page with Sans Serif as a fallback font if the imported fonts do not load.
 Permanent Marker is quite a fun font that gives the look of uniqueness as would with each owns individual hand writing with a marker, I chose this to give the instant message that these images are unique to this Photographer and it is a friendly website.

     -   #### Imagery